-Standing by its Grand Bargain commitments to ever greater transparency, UNHCR has now joined the community of publishers in the International Aid Transparency Initiative (IATI).
+Standing by its Grand Bargain commitments to ever greater transparency, and guided by the United Nations Secretary-General’s bulletin on Information sensitivity, classification and handling, UNHCR joined the community of publishers in the International Aid Transparency Initiative (IATI) in 2018.

 What is IATI?